Project Overview

 Tutorial Redesign

-My first major task at Grease Monkey Games was to redesign the First-Time User Experience (FTUE) for Torque Drift.
-Based on player feedback and in-game analytics, it was clear that players were struggling with understanding the core mechanics, leading to frustration and low retention even after the tutorial was re done… Twice.
+My first major task at Grease Monkey Games was redesigning the First Time User Experience (FTUE) for Torque Drift.
+Despite the tutorial having been rebuilt twice already, player feedback and in game analytics showed that new players were still struggling to grasp the core mechanics leading to frustration and poor retention.

 Redesigning the First time user Experience & Tutorial.